 Be a Placement Organization

 Interested in applying to be a placement organization with GHC?
-Global Health Corps offers competitive yearlong roles with high impact health equity organizations in East and Southern Africa and the Northeastern United States.
-The fellows that fill these roles are selected out of thousands of applicants for their ability to bring new skills and perspectives to our placement organizations, along with their technical expertise.
+Global Health Corps establishes competitive yearlong roles with high impact health equity organizations in East and Southern Africa and the Northeastern United States.
+The fellows that fill these roles are selected out of thousands of applicants for their ability to bring new skills, perspectives and their technical expertise to our placement organizations.
 The GHC fellowship offers organizations an opportunity to infuse new talent from diverse backgrounds into their leadership pipelines.

 What can GHC fellows do for your organization?

 GHC advertises the fellowship opportunities and candidates apply to specific fellowship positions, for which they have relevant skills and experience.
-GHC reviews applications, interviews a select group, and recommends finalists to placement organizations, who make the final selection.
+GHC reviews applications, interviews a select group, and recommends finalists to placement organizations, who then are encouraged to use their own interviewing protocols to make the final selection.

 How does the partnership work?

-Placement Organization Selection: GHC selects organizations that are doing excellent work in improving healthcare access and health outcomes in impoverished communities in Malawi, Rwanda, Uganda, Zambia, and the United States (Boston, New York/Newark, DC).
-Our placement organizations range in size, scope of work, and geographic focus: We work with small grassroots organizations, large global institutions, and a spectrum of organizations in between.
+GHC partners with organizations that are doing excellent work in improving healthcare access and outcomes in impoverished communities in Malawi, Rwanda, Uganda, Zambia, and the United States (Boston, New York/Newark, DC).
+Our placement organizations range in size, scope of work, and geographic focus; we work with small grassroots organizations, large global institutions, and a spectrum of organizations in between.
 For a current list, please click here.